 Your hummus should last for three to five days, and that’s really dependent on keeping it chilled and how clean you work!

-That being said, hummus doesn’t last long at our house; it’s always a fleeting thing!
-If I do want to keep some of it, I like to portion it out in small containers and that makes it just perfect to bring for lunch or have for snacks.
+That being said, hummus doesn’t last that long at our house; it’s always a fleeting thing!
+If I do want to keep some of it, I like to portion it out in small containers and that makes it just perfect to bring for lunch or to have for snacks.
+I love having something at the ready when hunger hits.

 Saving Money on Your Hummus: